 Peter Jenkins has been managing security consultancy ISS Training Ltd for nearly 30 years providing commercial & corporate investigations and specialist surveillance training courses.
 Peter is a former Royal Marine Commando and currently teaches surveillance to various organisations, enforcement agencies and individuals across the world, he has operated and taught in 17 different countries.

 Peter was instrumental in the design of the National Qualification Framework qualifications in surveillance.
-He is also the author of Surveillance Tradecraft, Covert Imagery and works semi-professional as a commercial photographer.
+He is also the author of Surveillance Tradecraft, Covert Imagery and works semi-professional as a commercial photographer and an investigative journalist.
 Surveillance Theory is the author’s fifth book.